TrailLink Frequently Asked Questions

 My email address has changed.
 How do I update my contact information?

-You can update your contact information in your TrailLink profile.
-To access your profile, first log in with your username and password.
-Once logged in, you should see "Hello" appear at the top of the TrailLink website along with your username.
-Click on your username to enter your profile, then click the green "Edit Profile" link to make any changes.
+You can update your contact information in the TrailLink settings screen.
+First log in with your username and password.
+Once logged in, click on "Settings" at the top of the TrailLink homepage, then make the change to the email address listed for you.
 When finished, click the "Save profile" button at the bottom of the screen.

 I'm logged in to TrailLink, but it keeps asking me to reset my password when I try to view a map.
 What should I do?